hardik01shah/Version-Control-with-Git-notes/README.md

 	```shell
 	git log
 	```
 	Use the below command to view a shorter history.
+This command keeps things concise.
 	```shell
 	git log --oneline
 	```